-An annual inspection was performed for the ash disposal facility at Gerald Gentleman Station on October 22, 2019.
+An annual inspection was performed for the ash disposal facility at Gerald Gentleman Station on November 18, 2020.
 The inspection met the requirements for CCR landfills under 40 CFR Part 257.84.
 The inspection found no indication of major structural deficiencies.
-Minor maintenance items that should be addressed include burrowing animals, erosion, removal of the small pine tree on the exterior slope of Ash Landfill No. 4, and continued promotion of vegetative growth on exterior slopes.
+Minor maintenance items that should be addressed include burrowing animals, erosion, and continued promotion of vegetative growth on exterior slopes.